HeshamQutb/Flutter_ToDo_App/README.md

 # ToDo App
-This is my first Flutter app, a simple ToDo app.
+This is my first Flutter app, a simple ToDo app, which showcases the implementation of various concepts learned during a course.
 It uses the following technologies:

 * Dart
 * Flutter